TheodorNorsten/ML-Parks/README.md

 # Using Machine learning based on Twitter data to understand the Usage of parks in Stockholm.
-This project was conducted as a Bachelor thesis were, I explored the potential of Natural language Processing (NLP) techniques based on Twitter data to understand the Usage of parks in Stockholm.
+This project was conducted as a Bachelor thesis were, I explored the potential of Natural language Processing (NLP) techniques based on Twitter data to understand the usage of parks in Stockholm.
 NLP is a field within Machine learning with the ability of a computer to understand, analyze and potentially generate human language.
 The purpose of NLP is to analyze large amount of unstructured data, speech or text, and derive meaning from it.
 <br/>

 For full description: [Degree report](http://www.diva-portal.se/smash/get/diva2:1453846/FULLTEXT01.pdf)